What is Block Watch?

 Program Information and how it works

-Block Watch Programs in British Columbia are under the governance of the Block Watch Society of British Columbia, an organization that provides direction, training and materials to each member in the program.
+Block Watch Programs in British Columbia are under the governance of the Block Watch Society of British Columbia, an organization that provides direction, training, and materials to each member in the program.

-The Program involves:
+The Program Involves:

 - Engaging with community members to encourage residential neighbours to organize together for the purpose of addressing a crime or community problem in their neighbourhood through increased communication, surveillance, ownership, and guardianship of the neighbourhood.

-- Recruit captains
+- Recruit Block Leads

-- Captains canvas the neighbourhood for participants
+- Leads canvas the neighbourhood or complex for participants and establish their group

 - Coordinators train the participants